Staycool18/Student-Performance-Prediction-ML-Streamlit/README.md

 This ML-based project predicts a student's **final performance** using multiple features such as:

+- Socioeconomic Score
+- Study Hours
+- Sleep Hours
+- Attendance (%)
-- Gender
+- Performance (Medium)
-- Parental education level
-- Test preparation course
-- Lunch type
+- Performance (High)
-- Previous scores (math, reading, writing)

-The model predicts the student's final score/classification, helping in early intervention or support strategies.
+The model predicts the student's final grade/classification, helping in early intervention or support strategies.

 ---